 That's right.

-Uh the the other part of it, I think is that people I think are are are shaken because he he does move very fast.
+The other part of it, I think, is that people, I think, are shaken because he does move very fast.

 And I think your analogy is right.

-You know, people tend to forget that that in the apprentice, the most famous single phrase was you're fired.
+You know, people tend to forget that in The Apprentice, the most famous single phrase was, you're fired.

 So it shouldn't have come as a great shock to Comey that Trump knew how to say you're fired.

-I mean, he had made an entire career on television.
+I mean, he'd made an entire career on television.

 And Comey himself recognized he could be fired for any reason.

-Yeah, and and the truth is uh as if you go back and you read Rosenstein's memo, which Trump got before firing Comey, it is so devastating on Comey that the only criticism I have is Trump should have released the memo on a Friday, let it be the talk show topic for the whole weekend, and then sadly on Monday, done what Rosenstein compelled him to do.
+Yeah, and the truth is, if you go back and you read Rosenstein's memo, which Trump got before firing Comey, it is so devastating on Comey that the only criticism I have is Trump should have released the memo on a Friday, let it be the talk show topic for the whole weekend, and then sadly on Monday done what Rosenstein compelled him to do.

 Well, I guess that all goes into it.

-With all that said, I don't think I have ever, and I maybe you can find something in history that I can't, well, especially the history of this country.
+With all that said, I don't think I have ever, and maybe you can find something in history that I can't, especially the history of this country.

-Now we know a real deep state that used real power, the the powerful tools of intelligence and lying to Pfizer courts and and you know, literally rigging investigations for one candidate and attacking another candidate to undermine that candidate.
+Now we know a real deep state that used real power, the powerful tools of intelligence, and lying to FISA courts and literally rigging investigations for one candidate and attacking another candidate to undermine that candidate.

-Well, look, I and I think that's part of what we cover in taking on Mueller and the deep state in uh in my new book, uh Trump's America, that Americans have to be very concerned about the depth of abuse of power under Obama.
+Well, look, and I think that's part of what we cover in taking on Mueller and the deep state in my new book, Trump's America, that Americans have to be very concerned about the depth of abuse of power under Obama.

 They were abusing power to go after Donald Trump.

-Then they began abusing power to protect themselves from less learning what they were doing.
+Then they began abusing power to protect themselves from us learning what they were doing.

-And as recently as this the last couple of days, I've I've heard um uh Chairman Nunes say he still hasn't gotten the written material.
+And as recently as the last couple of days, I've heard Chairman Nunes say he still hasn't gotten the written material.

-We have uh New Kingrich with us in studio today for the full hour uh launching his brand new book.
+We have Newt Gingrich with us in studio today for the full hour launching his brand new book.

 You think everybody would be happy about it.

-Uh, but apparently they're just so hell-bent on anything that Donald Trump does that for them to succeed, he has to fail, and the country failed.
+But apparently they're just so hell-bent on anything that Donald Trump does that for them to succeed, he has to fail and the country fail.

-Um we kind of saw something happening, and we were both out there on a limb.
+We kind of saw something happening and we were both out there on a limb.

 Goodbye, Hannity.